Quick Answer: AI Chatbot Development Cost

 AI chatbot development cost depends less on the word "chatbot" and more on what the bot is allowed to know, do, and change.
 A basic FAQ bot with a fixed knowledge base is a very different project from a RAG support assistant that searches internal documents, escalates cases, updates CRM fields, and reports quality metrics.

 If the chatbot must support real customers or revenue workflows, estimate the work as a production software system, not as a prompt.
-NextPage's AI chatbot development work usually starts by mapping the conversation surface, knowledge sources, integration points, handoff rules, and measurable outcomes before any model choice is finalized.
+NextPage's AI chatbot development work usually starts by mapping the conversation surface, knowledge sources, integration points, handoff rules, quality evidence, and measurable outcomes before any model choice is finalized.

 What Drives Chatbot Cost?